uk

 Doughty Street Chambers

-Website of Doughty Street Chambers a UK based chambers specialising in human rights and civil liberties law.
-The site provides profiles of barristers, academic experts and other staff at the chambers and information on the areas of law covered.
-A collection of articles and papers and CPD podcasts by Doughty Street Chambers' barristers, associate tenants and academic experts are available to download from the site.
-Free registration is required to download the podcasts.
-The site also has a page of links to related human rights websites.
+Doughty Street Chambers is a UK-based barristers' chambers specialising in human rights and civil liberties law.
+The site provides profiles of barristers, academic experts and other staff and information on the areas of law covered.
+A collection of articles and papers by Doughty Street Chambers' barristers, associate tenants and academic experts is available under 'Insights'.

 Scottish Justices Association

-Web pages of the Scottish Justices Association (SJA).
-This body was established in 2007 to represent Justices of the Peace in Scotland following the unification of JP Courts with Sheriff Courts.
-The site gives a history of JPs in Scotland and copies of the SJA constitution, standing orders and rules.
+The Scottish Justices Association (SJA)was established in 2007 to represent Justices of the Peace (JPs) in Scotland, following the unification of JP Courts with Sheriff Courts.
+The site gives a history of justices of the peace in Scotland and provides the SJA constitution, standing orders and rules.
 There are details of SJA meetings, recent news items and links to related websites.

 Subscribe to uk